-With the official date for USP <800> compliance rapidly approaching, December 1, 2019, healthcare providers are scrambling to understand the full impact these new guidelines will have on their organizations.
-USP <800> stipulates that each entity handling Hazardous Drugs (HDs) MUST identify a Designated Person (DP) to guide them through both initial implementation, and to ensure ongoing compliance.
+USP General Chapter <800>, which became official December 1, 2019, offers guidelines for the safe handling of hazardous drugs.
+USP <800> also stipulates that each entity handling Hazardous Drugs (HDs) MUST identify a Designated Person (DP) to guide them through initial implementation and to ensure ongoing compliance.

 Our HDDP Certification course is a self-paced, cost-effective way to train the employee who is to assume the required role of designated person, certifying that he/she has the knowledge to ensure your compliance with USP <800>.

-The self-paced study guide is broken out into two sections, Administrative Topics and Handling Hazardous Drugs, with a total of 14 different modules.
+The self-paced study guide is divided into two sections – Administrative Topics and Handling Hazardous Drugs – with a total of 14 different modules.
 Each module covers a topic that the DP is required to be familiar with.
 These topics include:

 - Part 1: Administrative Topics